cozy/cozy-drive/README.md

 Hack
 ----

 _:pushpin: Note:_ we recommend to use [Yarn] instead of NPM for package management.
-Don't hesitate to [install][install-yarn] and use it for your Cozy projects, it's now our main node packages tool for Cozy official apps.
+Don't hesitate to [install][yarn-install] and use it for your Cozy projects, it's now our main node packages tool for Cozy official apps.

 ### Install and run in dev mode